carpentries-incubator/astronaut-data-analysis-not-so-fair/README.md

 #### Data

-The data used on in this project was obtained from NASA as follows.
+The data used on in this project is open data provided by NASA and obtained as follows.

 Data source: https://data.nasa.gov/Raw-Data/Extra-vehicular-Activity-EVA-US-and-Russia/9kcy-zwvn/about_data.